Liberal Party of Newfoundland and Labrador: Furey government (2020–2025)

 On February 25, 2025, Andrew Furey announced his pending resignation as premier and leader of the Liberal Party.
-He'll remain as premier and party leader, until his successor is chosen at a leadership election in May.
+He remained as premier and party leader, until his successor was chosen at a leadership election in May.

 Liberals under John Hogan (2025–present)

-John Hogan was elected leader on 3 May 2025.
+John Hogan was elected leader on May 3, 2025.
 In the 2025 provincial election, the party was defeated by Tony Wakeham's PC's.